mgebele/eth_daily_price_change_pred/README.md

 - Next to the basic model performance like precision and accuracy of this binary classification target there has been implemented a performance metric calculating the change in price for every daily prediction of a rise or fall in the eth-price.
 - If the model predicted a rise in price for the next 24 hours, followed by a real increase of the eth-price of f.
 I. 5 % would deliver 5 $, assuming we take a bet of 100 $, every day the model has a sufficient prediction probability (0-100%).
 The contrary case of a followed eth-price change of -5 % would result in a loss of 5 $.
 This performance metric has also been compared to the performance of a simple buy and hold strategy for eth.
-- The data has been trained on the years 2015 until 2019 and tested on the year 2020.
+- The data has been trained on three years and tested on the fourth.
+We executed this process so we got finally results for all the fours years.
-- Lastly the project consists of a trading bot which was deployed on an external server getting daily at 00:00 UTC the newest data, running the model-prediction and based on the result executing long buy and sell orders on the eth-perp asset via the Binance-api.
+- Lastly the project consists of a trading bot which was deployed on an external server getting daily at 00:00 UTC the newest data, running the model-prediction and based on the result executing long buy and short buy orders on the eth-perp asset via the Binance-api.
 On every execution, the information about the daily model prediction has been sent out via email.

 ## Technologies Used
 - Python 3 in VSCode with the Juypter extension